537% ROI with total benefits of $2.3m over three years – Forrester reveals the economic impact of investing in UserZoom

 The four customers interviewed all recognized the importance of user research, but all faced substantial challenges in launching meaningful studies, from the lack of quantity to the lack of scope, while taking in typical constraints such as budget, time, resources and tools.

-According to Forrester, the interviewees turned to UserZoom’s software to substantially improve researcher productivity, while gaining the ability to run quantitative studies, perform mixed method research, integrate research into short agile sprints, and reach more representative user segments.
+According to Forrester, the interviewees turned to UserZoom’s user testing platform to substantially improve researcher productivity, while gaining the ability to run quantitative studies, perform mixed method research, integrate research into short agile sprints, and reach more representative user segments.
 UserZoom therefore enabled not just more research, but better research — with the goal of better UX.

 Quantifying ‘better UX’